 method character; the clustering method passed to hclust.
-Default is "complete", so sets will only be included in a cluster if their similarity to all other sets in that cluster is ≥ cutoff.
+Default is "complete", so sets will only be included in a cluster if their similarity to all other sets in that cluster is \geq cutoff.

 h numeric 0-1; cut height used to define clusters.
 Passed to cutree.
-Default is 0.9.
+Default is set character; the name of the set. cluster integer; the cluster identifier.